dfki-ric/dfki-ric.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Open Source Software contributions
 ---

-# Open Source Software contributions

 The DFKI-RIC also contributes to Software not listed in the [Organisation](https://github.com/dfki-ric):